akhimass/NBADraftCombine/README.md

 # 🏀 Draft Combine Analytics

-Welcome to the **Draft Combine Analytics** project — a data-driven pipeline that analyzes NBA Draft Combine metrics to identify traits that predict future player success, injury risk, and career archetypes.
+Welcome to the ** NBA Draft Combine Analytics** project — a data-driven pipeline that analyzes NBA Draft Combine metrics to identify traits that predict future player success, injury risk, and career archetypes.

 ## 📌 Project Overview